-St. Gallen woman has lived in Canada for over 20 years "We made mistakes and learned from them"
+St. Gallen woman has lived in Canada for 20 years "We made mistakes and learned from them"

 Vanessa Büchel